InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Experiment

-Tab.~\ref{tab:finetune_results} compares the original models, standard fine-tuning, and InfoTok-regularized fine-tuning under the same fine-tuning data.
-Across both understanding benchmarks and generation benchmarks, InfoTok consistently yields clear improvements.
-In contrast, standard fine-tuning leads to only marginal and sometimes oscillatory changes across datasets, failing to provide reliable gains and occasionally degrading performance.
-This gap indicates that naive fine-tuning does not effectively improve shared tokenization under a limited representational budget, whereas InfoTok provides an explicit information-regularized objective that reshapes $V_{\text{enc}}$ toward more compact yet sufficient tokens.
+Tab.~\ref{tab:finetune_results} compares the original models, standard fine-tuning, and InfoTok-regularized fine-tuning under identical data budgets, where the fine-tuning subsets are sampled from each baseline’s original training set without introducing additional data.
+Across both understanding and generation benchmarks, InfoTok consistently improves performance on Harmon and Show-o2.
+In contrast, standard fine-tuning produces only small and sometimes inconsistent changes across datasets, and can even degrade certain metrics.
+These results suggest that naive fine-tuning does not reliably reshape shared tokenization under a limited representational budget, while InfoTok provides an explicit information-regularized objective that steers $V_{\text{enc}}$ toward more compact yet sufficient tokens.

-Notably, Tab.~\ref{tab:finetune_results} shows that using only the canonical IB terms, Compactness and Sufficiency, already yields clear and consistent improvements over both Harmon and Show-o2.
-This suggests that the core benefit of InfoTok comes from explicitly regulating the compression–relevance trade-off during token formation, rather than relying on implicit optimization.
-When we further include the Alignment term, performance typically improves or becomes more stable across benchmarks, indicating that visual–text coupling benefits the unified next-token prediction.
+We further ablate InfoTok to understand the contribution of each component.
+Using only the canonical IB terms, Compactness (C) and Sufficiency (S), already yields clear and consistent gains on both models, indicating that explicitly regulating the compression and task relevance during token formation is the primary driver of improvement.
+Adding the proposed Alignment (A) term typically brings additional gains or improves stability, supporting the view that stronger visual--text coupling benefits unified next-token prediction.
+Finally, incorporating Distillation (D) provides a further boost, especially on harder benchmarks, suggesting that the distillation signal helps stabilize optimization and preserve useful behaviors of the baseline while InfoTok reshapes the token space.
+Overall, the ablation verifies that Compactness and Sufficiency terms establish the core effectiveness, whereas Alignment and Distillation terms act as complementary regularizers that enhance cross-modal consistency and training stability.